Wittline/uber-expenses-tracking/README.md

 <div align="justify">

-Now, you will connect Power BI Desktop to AWS Redshift data, create a dashborad for Uber Eats and Uber Rides, publish the report to Power BI service, and you can consume the report from your phone as well.
+Now, you will connect Power BI Desktop to AWS Redshift data, create a dashborad for Uber Eats and Uber Rides, publish the report to Power BI service, and you can consume the report from your mobile device as well.

 - Launch Power BI Desktop
 - Sign in to the Service with your Power BI credentials